CelestialBoon/celestialboon.github.io/docs/philosophy/2019-12-21-self-as-many.md

 What's the alternative?
 If seeing ourselves as One is out, and None isn't v useful, the only reasonable one left is seeing ourselves as Many.

-We, as social animals, are *very* geared towards modeling things as *relationships* of various parts, and heavily equipped with handling such connections, be them eg. meaning ties, or spatial ties, or social ties
+We, as social animals, are VERY geared towards modeling things as RELATIONSHIPS of various parts, and heavily equipped with handling such connections, be them eg. meaning ties, or spatial ties, or social ties.
 Ideally this shouldn't be thrown away when handling ourselves!

 There is so much more complexity inside us that the ego has hidden away from us—the body-mind is a fractal, a shifting kaleidoscope of ideas, thoughts, beliefs, facets, feelings, paradoxes and contradiction, marvelous and boundless and ephemeral.